top of page

 - ¾ to 1 cup Popple Tree Creek Farms elderberry syrup

-- ¼ to ½ cup ginger bug liquid (strained)
+- ¼ to ½ cup ginger bug liquid (strained) - recipe above

 - ¾ gallon filtered water